This post contains affiliate links. If you use these links to buy something, we may earn a commission. Thanks!

 If you’ve been keeping up with each post in this series, you’ll have a pretty good idea by now of the qualities of each season, and how that affects their palettes.
 If you are new here, welcome!
 We would encourage you to go back and review these posts so you have a great foundation for our color exploration.

-If you don’t know your season yet, never fear!
-There is a really great service we offer called Color Analysis, where we drape you in all sorts of fabulous color drapes to determine what your season and sub-season is.
+If you don’t know your season & sub-season yet, never fear!
+There is a really great service we offer called Color Analysis, where we drape you in all sorts of fabulous color drapes to determine what your best colors are.
 If you’re not located near Pittsburgh, however, we are now offering Virtual Color Analysis, which entails taking a series of photos of your glorious face, and analyzing the tones in your hair, skin, eyes, and lips, to determine the details of your coloring.

 While we are super excited to offer this service, it is worth saying that nothing compares to having your colors done in person, but we feel strongly that services like this should be more accessible!
 If you’re curious to know more about this service, feel free to reach out to us and we would be happy to provide you with all the information.